bjlkeng/bjlkeng.github.io/source/posts/normalizing-flows-with-real-nvp.rst

 model called normalizing flows.
-Alongside `Variational Autoencoders <link://slug/variational-autoencoders>`__ and autoregressive models (e.g. `Pixel CNN <link://slug/pixelcnn>`__ and `Autoregressive autoencoders <link://slug/autoregressive-autoencoders>`__), normalizing flows have been one of the big ideas in deep probabilistic generative models[1]_ (I don't count GANs aren't counted here because they are not quite probabilistic).
+Alongside `Variational Autoencoders <link://slug/variational-autoencoders>`__ and autoregressive models (e.g. `Pixel CNN <link://slug/pixelcnn>`__ and `Autoregressive autoencoders <link://slug/autoregressive-autoencoders>`__), normalizing flows have been one of the big ideas in deep probabilistic generative models [1]_ (I don't count GANs aren't counted here because they are not quite probabilistic).
 Specifically, I'll be presenting one of the earlier normalizing flow techniques named *Real NVP* (circa 2016).
-The formulation is simple but surprisingly effective, which makes it a good candidate to study to understand more about normalizing flows.
+The formulation is simple but surprisingly effective, which makes it a good candidate to understand more about normalizing flows.
 As usual, I'll go over some background, the method, an implementation (with commentary on the details), and some experimental results.
 Let's get into the flow!